hirosystems/community-meeting/README.md

 ## Housekeeping

-All meetings are recorded and archived on the [Hiro's Youtube Channel](https://www.youtube.com/c/HiroSystems).

-After each meeting, notes from the meetings are added to the `/notes` folder.

-Use the [Zoom link](https://hiropbc.zoom.us/meeting/register/tZErduugrjIrGdW6lQtcz7Osy6-J2S1dN5Vl) to join the live discussion.
+Use the [Zoom link](https://hiropbc.zoom.us/meeting/register/tZErduugrjIrGdW6lQtcz7Osy6-J2S1dN5Vl) to join the monthly live discussion.
 Registration is required.
 Feel free to add it to your calendar client of choice.

+After each meeting, notes from the meetings are added to the [notes](/notes/) folder.

+All meetings are recorded and archived on the [Hiro's Youtube Channel](https://www.youtube.com/c/HiroSystems).

 ## Meeting Agenda

 - Intro
-- Housekeeping
-- Announcements
-    - community announcements
-    - news/blogs
+- Smart Contract of the Month _(a brief tutorial on a smart contract of the month)_
 - Hiro release updates
 - Community topics
-- Shoutouts
+- Wrap-up / shoutouts / thanks

 ## Community Topics

-The developer community is encouraged to suggest topics for discussion on the [Monthly-Agenda]() document.
+The developer community is encouraged to suggest topics for discussion on the [Monthly-Agenda](https://hiropbc.notion.site/Hiro-Monthly-Developer-Meeting-Working-Document-b1c28f33bd5c4dfc9e60040066863b22) document.
 Examples of such topics may include:

 _- feedback on a product feature_

+_- bring your blockers_

-_- topics that affect broader Hiro developer community_
+_- topics that affect the broader Hiro developer community_

 _- community contributions, know-how's_